rbtsecurity/BloodhoundQueriesForOlderVersion/README.md

-💉 A complete collection of legacy-compatible BloodHound Cypher queries covering Active Directory, ADCS (ESC1–ESC9), and Azure environments - ideal for red teams, auditors, and defenders working in hybrid or outdated setups.

 ### 🛠 How to Use These Queries in BloodHound

 You can load the included custom Cypher queries into BloodHound by placing the `customqueries.json` file in the correct location based on your OS.